Overview

 Coming soon

-- California Healthy Kids Survey – an anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency.
+- CHKS – The California Healthy Kids Survey (CHKS) is an anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency.
 It is administered to students at grades five, seven, nine, and eleven.
 It enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.
 The CHKS is part of a comprehensive data-driven decision-making process on improving school climate and student learning environment for overall school improvements.
-Tahoe Truckee United School District has been surveying students every other year since the 2015/16 school year.